List of The Brady Bunch characters: Mike Brady

-Shortly into the fourth season, Mike Brady grew his hair into a longer, curly style.
 Mike had a firm personal integrity (for example, he refuses to participate in a commercial if it means saying that an inferior product is the best) coupled with a strong sense of ethics.
 Mike enjoyed fishing and camping.

 The writers imply that Mike Brady is a very highly qualified and well-respected architect.
 His "failures" tended to be successes.
 For instance, in A Very Brady Christmas, contractor Ted Roberts (who is looking to save money on his building project) fires Mike when he refuses to cut corners and take out important safety provisions.
 Mike, however, is later proven right when the structure begins to crumble (trapping two security guards, and later Mike, inside).
 In the episode "How to Succeed in Business?"
 Mike acknowledges that he has lost jobs.
 This is to reassure his son Peter that failure and getting fired are a part of life.

 Mike was one of the staff architects with the firm where he worked; its name was never mentioned in the series.
 Mr. Ed Phillips was his boss until the final episodes of the series, when it was Harry Matthews.
 By the time A Very Brady Christmas and The Bradys aired, Mike was the senior partner at the firm.

 Both Gene Hackman and Jeffrey Hunter were considered for the role of Mike Brady.
 Hackman was Sherwood Schwartz's first choice, but he was rejected by Paramount for not having enough experience.
 Jeffrey Hunter approached Schwartz to play Mike Brady, but Schwartz felt Hunter was too attractive to play a down-to-earth architect.